google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 experience it will be registered with the system to be a target for the URL space for its domain.
-This means that the when a user clicks on a link that is contained within the scope of your Progressive Web App, your app will be opened up instead of Chrome with your PWA running.
+This means that the when a user clicks on a link that is contained within the scope of your Progressive Web App, your app will be opened instead of Chrome openning with your PWA running.

 When you install a Progressive Web App, we look at your Web App Manifest and other meta-data and create the APK that is installed on to the user's device.
 In that APK we define an [Android Intent Filter](https://developer.android.com/guide/components/intents-filters.html) that defines when your web application should be opened.
-For example, to open the [https://airhorner.com](https://airhorner.com/) app when ever that link is clicked, Chrome would create the following `<intent-filter>`.
+For example, to open the [https://airhorner.com](https://airhorner.com/) app whenever that link is clicked, Chrome would create the following `<intent-filter>`.

     <intent-filter>